Rail transport modelling: General description

 Operations form an important aspect of rail transport modelling with many layouts being dedicated to emulating the operational aspects of a working railway.
 These layouts can become extremely complex with multiple routes, movement patterns and timetabled operation.
-The British outline model railway of Banbury Connections is one of the world's most complicated model railways.
+The British outline model railway of Banbury Connections in New South Wales, Australia, is one of the world's most complicated model railways.

 Model railroad clubs exist where enthusiasts meet.
 Clubs often display models for the public.
 One specialist branch concentrates on larger scales and gauges, commonly using track gauges from 3.5 to 7.5 in.
 Models in these scales are usually hand-built and powered by live steam, or diesel-hydraulic, and the engines are often powerful enough to haul dozens of human passengers.

 The Tech Model Railroad Club (TMRC) at MIT in the 1950s pioneered automatic control of track-switching by using telephone relays.

 The oldest society is 'The Model Railway Club' (established 1910), near Kings Cross, London, UK.
 As well as building model railways, it has 5,000 books and periodicals.
 Similarly, 'The Historical Model Railway Society' at Butterley, near Ripley, Derbyshire specialises in historical matters and has archives available to members and non-members.